radanalyticsio/oshinko-cli/rest/HACKING.md

 The `tools/oshinko-deploy.sh` script can deploy the oshinko suite into an existing OpenShift deployment or it can start an all-in-one docker OpenShift on the host.
-It will pull the latest upstream images from the radanalyticsio organization.
+It will pull the latest oshinko-web and oshinko-rest upstream images from the radanalyticsio organization.
 It can also be configured to use alternate images, for more information see the script help text.

 **Example all-in-one deployment**